Oluwakemi-moyin/capstone_project_customerdata/README.md

 ### Inferences
 ---
 1. Overall Revenue Trends by Year
-   - SOUTHERN REGION accounts for 25.08% of the overall revenue for the time periods(2022-2024) which was for the PREMIUM SUBSCRIPTION PLAN.
+   - EASTERN REGION accounts for 25.11% of the overall revenue for the time periods(2022-2024) which was for the BASIC SUBSCRIPTION PLAN.
-   - The region with the lowest % revenue is the North Region with a 24.94% of the overall revenue for the time periods(2022-2024) which is for the BASIC SUBSCRIPTION PLAN.
+   - The region with the lowest % revenue is the North Region with a 24.9% of the overall revenue for the time periods(2022-2024) which is for the BASIC SUBSCRIPTION PLAN.
-   - The East Region had the highest decline by 33.68% in Subscription revenue from 2022 to 2023
+   - The East Region had the highest decline by 34.4% in Subscription revenue from 2022 to 2023
-   - South region brought in revenue of 22,528,898.00, which was the highest followed by East Region with revenue of 22,479,354.00 in 2022.
+   - EAST REGION brought in revenue of  10,242,555.00, which was the highest followed by SOUTH Region with revenue of 10,126,800.00 in 2022.
-   - The East Region had the highest decline of 33.68% in Subscription revenue from 2022 to 2023.

 2. Performance by Customers
    - The customers are evenly distributed among the regions with 5 persons per region making it a total of 20 customers for the entire regions(distinct counts).
-   - Ella brought in the highest revenue of 7,517,651.00 in 2022 in the SOUTH Region
+   - LIAM brought in the highest revenue of  3,437,444.00 in 2022/2023 SUBSCRIPTION PERIOD in the EAST Region
-   - SARA brought in the lowest revenue of 7,454,333.00 in 2022 in the WEST Region
+   - MARIA brought in the lowest revenue of  3,326,162.00 in 2022/2023 SUBSCRIPTION PERIOD in the WEST Region
-   - SOPHIA brought in the highest revenue of 7,560,654.00 in 2023 in the SOUTH Region
+   - SOPHIA brought in the highest revenue of  3,414,995.00 in 2023/2024 SUBSCRIPTION PERIOD in the SOUTH Region
-   - PAUL brought in the lowest revenue of 7,402,056.00  in 2023 in the EAST Region
+   - CHRIS brought in the lowest revenue of  3,351,225.00 in 2023/2024 SUBSCRIPTION PERIOD in the NORTH Region

 3. Performance by Subscription type
    - The BASIC subscription type is the most popular subscription type as there are two regions(EAST and NORTH) purchasing that type for both subscription periods(2022-2023 and 2023-2024)

 4. Insights(Strategic Implications to the Business)
-   - South Region is the top performing region for the time periods(2022-2024)
+   - EAST Region is the top performing region for the time periods(2022-2024)
-   - East and North region subscribers like cheaper prices which is why they prefer Basic subscription however their revenue contribution is very low compared to other regions.
+   - East and North region subscribers like cheaper prices which is why they prefer Basic subscription however NORTH'S revenue contribution is very low compared to other regions.
-   - The total revenue figures dropped from 89,902,969 in 2022 to 59,916,717(difference of 29,986,252) in 2023 for all regions.
+   - The total revenue figures dropped from 40,538,438.00 in 2022 to 27,001,737.00(difference of 13,536,701) in 2023 for all regions.
    - Customers had multiple subscription per subscription period.
-   - In 2022 when the Subscription Company started providing services, Customers in the South region brought in revenue of 22,528,898.00, which was the highest followed by East       Region with revenue of 22,479,354.00
+   - In 2022 when the Subscription Company started providing services, Customers in the EAST region brought in revenue of   10,242,555.00, which was the highest followed by SOUTH Region with revenue of 10,126,800.00.
-   - However in 2023, there was a significant drop in subscription revenue by 33.19% in the South Region while the East Region had the highest decline in subscription revenue by      33.68%.
+   - However in 2023, there was a significant drop in subscription revenue by 34.4% in the EAST Region while the SOUTH Region had the highest decline in subscription revenue by 33.13%.
    - The set of Customers that subscribed in 2022 did not renew in 2023.
 There are different sets of Customers for both Subscription terms(2022-2023 and 2023-2024 this may be due to poor customer service or dissatisfaction        of subscription service by customers.

 ### Conclusion
 ---
 - More emphasis should be placed on reviewing the subscription services available in the North region.
 - The Company can focus on subscription bonuses e.g referral bonuses, buy 2years get 1 extra month free, reductions in prices,etc for renewals to boost sales higher and thereafter the company's revenue.
 This will also help to retain its present customers, increase the numbers of subscribers and also bring back old customers i.e causing them to renew subscriptions.
 - The Company needs to review its Internet services as the subscription numbers and revenue significantly dropped in the 2023 time period as compared to when the company newly started in 2022.
-This was caused by the fact that the set of customers that subscribed for 2022-2023 subscription period are different from the present subscribers and the present subscribers are smaller in number than the previous(12 customers in 2022 and 8 customers in 2023).
-Information on the sales price will shed more light on the decline in total revenue.
-Also, a survey can be carried out to get more understanding of what caused the decline and what made the first set of customers leave.
+This might have been caused by the fact that the set of customers that subscribed for 2022-2023 subscription period are different from the present subscribers and the present subscribers are smaller in number than the previous(12 customers in 2022 and 8 customers in 2023).
+Information on the sales price should be able to shed more light on the decline in total revenue.

                                                                |C|
 ## Total Revenue